 For Day 5, and for future use, gather some simple Bible costumes for your classroom.
 Some old bathrobes, some cloths and ties for headdresses, and some long sticks that can serve as staffs add to the fun and imagination when students act out Bible scenes.
 Also, gather some sock puppets for your classroom.
 They are easily made and your students will enjoy using them.
-This is an opportunity to involve the whole family.
-You can have your students do the planning and directing, but siblings can take part and/or be in the audience.

-Arrange for a guest to come to class on Day 10.
-Ask your guest to share about an evidence of God's power in his or her life.
+Arrange for a guest speaker to come to class on Day 10.
+Ask your guest speaker to share about an evidence of God's power in his or her life.

 Start thinking now about Lesson Three which is on God's creativity.
-Think about your science curriculum and plan an interclass project that will reinforce the scope of God's creativity.
+Talk to the science teacher and together plan an interclass project that will reinforce the scope of God's creativity.
 This could be a research project in which the students study some aspect of science in depth.
 It could be a notebook in which they collect pictures, diagrams, etc. of something in nature they find fascinating.
 It could be a video they make showing some of God's creativity in nature.
-There are countless possibilities depending on what your science class is studying at this time.
+There are countless possibilities depending on what the science class is studying at this time.
 Plan to work on the project on Day 6 and Day 7 of Lesson 3.
 Ideally, your students will also work on the project in science class.